pr-120/BSH-server/README.md

 # BSH-server

-Bachelor thesis on Backdoor Optimized with RL for Resource-constrained devices.
+Bachelor thesis on Backdoor Attacks Optimized with RL for Resource-constrained devices.
 The official title of this thesis is *AI-powered Backdoor to Stay Hidden*.
 (Referred to as **BSH** from here on out)

 This repository contains the RL Agent and command and control (C&C) part of the project.
 There is [another